5l1v3r1/iOS-URI-Schemes-Abuse-PoC/README.md

 ###### file-2-attack.html (file://)

-This bug will crash the browser.
-The user must type the URI in the address bar and press enter.
+This bug will crash the browser on iOS and crash the current tab on OS X. The user must type the URI in the address bar and press enter.

 [Exploit](https://cdn.rawgit.com/pwnsdx/iOS-URI-Schemes-Abuse-PoC/master/file-2-attack.html)

 ###### mailto-iframe-attack.html (mailto://)

-This bug will freeze Safari and Safari/Firefox + Mail.app on OS X by sending a lot of datas to mailto: URI scheme.
+This bug will freeze Safari and Safari/Firefox + Mail.app on OS X by sending a lot of datas to mailto: URI scheme. **Only work if the user have at least one mailbox setup.**

 [Exploit](https://cdn.rawgit.com/pwnsdx/iOS-URI-Schemes-Abuse-PoC/master/mailto-iframe-attack.html)

 ###### sms-attack.html (sms://)

-This bug will freeze the SMS app by sending a lot of datas to sms: URI scheme.
-Require that the user either accept the popup / click on the link.
+This bug will freeze the SMS app by sending a lot of datas to sms: URI scheme. **Require that the user either accept the popup or click on the link.**

 [Exploit](https://cdn.rawgit.com/pwnsdx/iOS-URI-Schemes-Abuse-PoC/master/sms-attack.html)